-- Check the box labeled "Include list of relevant reports".
+- You are prompted with the "Performance Report Settings" dialogue box.
+The speaker is referred to throughout the report by first name.
+The speaker's first name, Carter, is taken from the "+ Name" entry near the beginning of the transcript.
+Had it been missing, you would have the opportunity to enter the speaker's first name.
+Similarly, the speaker's gender, Male, is taken from the "+Gender" entry in the transcript.
+The report contains many instances of "he/she/they", "him/her/them", and "his/hers/theirs", based on the speaker's gender. - Check the box labeled "Include list of relevant reports".
 When this option is selected, a list of the specific Database and Analyze reports used to generate the Performance Report is included at the end of the Performance Report. - Click OK to exit the dialogue box.
 The Performance Report is displayed. - Read through the report.
 The first paragraph describes the elicitation task.
 It also indicates the measures compared with the entire transcript of the 82 age-matched samples.
 A few measures, such as total pause time and number of errors, may be affected by sample length.
-These measures are compared with the 40 samples matched in length (the same number of words).
-The subsequent paragraphs describe outcomes following the format of the Standard Measures Report.
-Suggested goals from the goal bank are then listed.
-The end of the document lists the analyses reports used to generate Performance Report. - You can edit to this report to suit your needs, perhaps adding your clinical impressions. - Note that the text in this report can be copied and pasted into a word processor or directly into your evaluation. - For questions about this report, refer to the built-in help screen (or F1). - If you want to print this or any other report, click the print icon or select File menu → Print.... - 5.
-Save the Performance Report as an RTF file and open it in Microsoft® Word. - Click the save icon or select File menu → Save.

-You are prompted to select the format of the file.
-Select RTF - Rich Text Format (Word).
+These measures are based are compared with the 40 samples matched in length by the same number of words.
+The subsequent paragraphs report outcomes following the format of the Standard Measures Report.
+The end of the report contains a list of the analyses reports used to generate this report. - You can edit to this report to suit your needs, perhaps adding your clinical impressions. - Note that the text in this report can be copied and pasted into a word processor or directly into your evaluation. - For questions about this report, refer to the built-in help screen (12 or F1). - If you want to print this or any other report, click the print icon 🖆 or select File menu → Print.... - 6.
+Save the Performance Report as an RTF file and open it in Microsoft[®] Word. - Click the save icon \blacksquare or select File menu \rightarrow Save. - You are prompted to select the format of the file.
+Select RTF Rich Text Format (Word).
 Make sure the box labeled Display report after saving is checked.